rahul-gharat/dronahq-docs/docs/reference/controls/multiview-container.md

 :::info

-In the Multiview Container, If the tab value is altered, then the associated controls will be automatically removed.
+In the Multi-view Container, If the tab value is altered, then the associated controls will be automatically removed.
 This is because the system maps controls based on the value key, not the label.

 It is best to:
 - First set the tab value and then inject the controls accordingly to ensure they persist.